The Cocoa Mojo Difference vs Hot Chocolate

 With cocoa, buying organic and fair trade is so important, both for the environment and for the health and well-being of the growers who produce the cocoa.
 Cocoa Mojo is sustainably grown and sourced, and it is organic.

 How can we enjoy the health benefits of chocolate?
 Eating a sugary chocolate bar every day won’t really do it.
 Drinking Cocoa Mojo is a great way to start—especially as it includes medicinal mushrooms as well.
 You’ll get the nutrients and antioxidants of the cocoa, along with immune support and increased energy from the mushrooms.

 Dark chocolate is a well-known addition to a healthy diet: the high cocoa content and low sugar content maximize the health benefits of this treat.
 Look for high quality, organic dark chocolate if possible.
 The taste will be better, and it won’t contain any fillers or additives.

 Another idea: cacao nibs.
 Cacao nibs are simply chopped up cacao beans.
 They have a crunchy texture and a rich chocolate-y taste.
 These are a great topping to sprinkle on smoothies, cereal, and desserts, for chocolate flavor with no added sugar—a great alternative to chocolate chips.

 Shakes (or smoothies) and raw brownies are another great way to enjoy cocoa or cacao.
-This raw brownie recipe from Deliciously Ella, made using dates and cacao, is unbelievably good.
-Almonds can be swapped in for the hazelnuts.
+This raw brownie recipe from Vegan Richa, made using dates and cacao, is unbelievably good.

 To make superfood hot chocolate—add maca or cayenne.
 Cocoa is already a superfood, but adding one of these delicious extras takes it to the next level.